missionpinball/mpf-docs/game_design/game_end_modes.rst

     ##! mode: custom_high_score
     #config_version=5
     mode:
       start_events: game_ending     # start on game ending process
       use_wait_queue: true          # delay ball ending
-      game_mode: False              # the game is no longer running at this point
+      game_mode: false              # the game is no longer running at this point
       priority: 500                 # determines the order of game end modes
       stop_events: stop_my_mode     # post this event to stop the mode and continue the game ending process